THE MAGE TEAM

 Dagger had drilled into us that we were the unheralded saviors of the human race and that we had to be willing to sacrifice everything.
 Everything, including our childhoods, I thought wistfully.

 Only other helsing warriors could see the green auras, and at that moment, one of the two children spotted me and leaned across to whisper to his friend.
 They studied me for several heartbeats, then ran toward the wagons.
-The speed of one momentarily exceeded what should have been possible, then he remembered himself and slowed to normal speed.
+The speed of one momentarily exceeded what should have been possible.
+Then he remembered himself and slowed to normal speed.

 I quickened my step, moving past the area where the children played.
-Colorfully painted gyspy wagons were arranged in a wide circle with ropes between them marking off the area of the fair.
+Colorfully painted wagons were arranged in a wide circle with ropes between them marking off the area of the fair.
 Inside the circle, tents of various shapes and sizes vied for attention.
 It was a cloudy day, and the ground underfoot was wet and muddy, but that didn’t dim the vibrancy of the occasion.
 Uptempo musical notes floated through the air, punctuated by raucous shouts.

 A small body squirmed against my stomach, then wiggled its way up the underside of my hunting coat, popping up past my collar.

-Harps settled on the top of my shoulder, and he grabbed a lock of my hair. *Why are you scared, Slate?* he thought. *Is there going to be a fight?* Harps was my familiar, a small monkey who had made his home in the inside pockets of my yellow hunting coat.
+Harps settled on the top of my left shoulder, and he tugged a lock of my hair.
+Why are you scared, Slate? he thought.
+Is there going to be a fight?
+Harps was my familiar, a small monkey who had made his home in the inside pockets of my yellow hunting coat.
 His thoughts weren’t in words; we communicated via projected images and emotions.
 However, I had become so used to the process that I automatically translated it all into words in my mind.